 Tram 28 in São Bento

 There was a time when it was recommended that tourists get off every time they saw something particularly attractive, then wait for the next tram to continue their trip, but the increasing number of tourists in Lisbon means the 28 shouldn’t be used as a sightseeing tram.
-The vehicles are always packed and there are always long lines of tourists waiting at the stops, so for a hop-on-hop-off experience you should take an official sightseeing tram, which follows the same route, and always guarantees a seat (also consider the other hop-on hop-off tours).
+The vehicles are always packed and there are always long lines of tourists waiting at the stops, so for a hop-on-hop-off experience you should take an official sightseeing tram, which follows the same route and always guarantees a seat (also consider the other hop-on hop-off tours).

 Tram 28 at the Portas do Sol viewpoint in Alfama